• Increased steering effort

 • Repair or replace damaged wiring or connectors.

-• Reprogram or replace the suspension control module if necessary.
+• Replace the power steering control module if necessary.

 • OBD-II scanner